 George Mason University Korea is a global, extended campus of George Mason University.
 Its activities are accountable through normal university structures to the university’s President and Board of Visitors.
 As an international extended campus, George Mason University Korea also has its own leadership structure to ensure responsive and knowledgeable management that is compatible with the regulations and guidelines established by the Ministry of Education of South Korea.
 Academic oversight of programs offered at the Korean campus occurs exclusively through normal university structures.
-Primary responsibility rests with the faculty and Dean of Academic Affairs under the guidance of the President of George Mason University Korea.
 Routine financial and administrative management is also carried out through the office of the President of George Mason University and the leadership team.

 Dr. Steven K. Lee became President of George Mason University Korea in July of 2015.
 Prior to assuming the helm at George Mason University Korea, he was Founding Director and CEO of USC Korea in Seoul.
 During his 25+ year career in higher education, Dr. Lee has held leadership positions at several of the major U.S. higher education institutions, including the campuses in the University of California, California State University, and the Oregon University Systems.
 He was the youngest faculty member to attain a tenured professorship in Education in the California State University system and the youngest Korean-American to receive the Full Professorship in a College of Education in the U.S. Dr. Lee presently holds the title of Distinguished Professor at George Mason University.
 This is his second presidency in an American university.